-Pumpkin Cinnamon Bread Pudding is a fantastic way to welcome fall!
-Made with cinnamon swirl bread, plenty of warm spices, and real pumpkin, this easy dessert will surely impress!
+If you love pumpkin desserts, you’ll also love this Cinnamon Pumpkin Bread Pudding; a fantastic way to welcome fall.
+Made with cinnamon swirl bread, plenty of warm spices, and real pumpkin, this easy dessert (or breakfast!) will surely impress.

-This easy and flavorful bread pudding is perfect for breakfast, brunch, or dessert.
+This easy and flavorful bread pudding is perfect for breakfast, brunch, or dessert- the perfect end to any holiday meal.
 The pumpkin and cinnamon flavors make it a great recipe to serve all fall and winter, and it is so easy to make you will be able to easily make one for all your get-togethers.

-Bread pudding is often made with any kind of crusty thick bread, like challah or french bread.
+Good bread pudding is often made with any kind of crusty thick bread, like challah bread or french bread.
 But this recipe takes the fall flavors up a notch by making it with cinnamon swirl bread!

 You only need a few ingredients to make this great fall dessert!
 That’s why this cinnamon bread pudding in one of our favorites!

 - Eggs – Use fresh, quality eggs are best!
-You need 5 for a great custardy texture without it being too “eggy
+You need 5 for a great custardy texture without it being too “eggy”.
+Egg yolks give off the most flavor, so if you are worried, use 3 whole eggs and 4 egg whites.
+Some yolk is essential to make a custard base.

-- Canned pumpkin – make sure you use pure pumpkin and not pumpkin pie mixture.
+- Canned pumpkin – make sure you use pure pumpkin puree and not pumpkin pie mixture.

 - Vanilla extract – use a good quality pure vanilla extract, not imitation flavoring.

-- Pumpkin pie spice mix – Use a pre-bought one, or make your own.
+- Pumpkin pie spice mix – Use a pre-bought pumpkin spice, or make your own.
 You can also substitute apple pie spice mix in.

 - Salt – just a touch helps bring out the sweetness and pumpkin flavor.

 - Cinnamon swirl bread – Find this in your grocer’s bread aisle!
-You can also use a loaf that has raisins in the swirls, too.
+You can also use a loaf that has raisins in the swirls.
+Stale bread or day old bread works best because the dry parts soak up the custard well.

 This recipe is so easy to make!